Inventory Tracking

 When adding or editing an item, you can assign it to a specific location and slot.
 This makes it easy for anyone to find the physical item when they need it.

 Keep location names consistent and descriptive.
-If your organization has multiple buildings or floors, include that information in the name so there is no confusion.
+If your organisation has multiple buildings or floors, include that information in the name so there is no confusion.

 Quick reference